medinichopra/socket-programming/README.md

 ```
 *The options given in the bracket are what the user can choose from, and they are case sensitive.
 So y is not the same as Y. <br>

-An example input is 'y', and it will go as follows:
+An example input is 'Y', and it will go as follows:
 ```bash
 Hello!
 Are you a registered user?
 (Y/N):
 Y